Matsuda 10601H Heritage matte black

 The lenses are also taken into account, resistant and with an unbeatable optical quality.
 In addition to UVA and UVB filter, which protects from 100% of these radiations, they have anti-reflective treatment for clear vision.

-You can learn more about Matsuda, by reading our post «Matsuda, innovación y experimentación».
+Learn more about Matsuda, by reading our post «Matsuda, innovación y experimentación».